Sections Of This Article:

 - combinational: which means combining existing ideas, which is the most common.

-This aligns with what we see in watchmaking, where using ideas coming from different fields is a commonly seen concept, along with very strong influences from the watchmaking, and related traditions.
+This aligns with what we see in watchmaking, where using ideas coming from different fields is relatively common these days, along with very strong influences from the watchmaking, and related traditions (which in turn relate mainly to engineering and fine jewellery).

 For example, the Audemars Piguet Royal Oak: